db47h/lex/README.md

 ## WIP

 This is a work in progress -- although the API has finally stabilized.
-The state package needs some love:
+The state package needs some love (the strings lexer needs some love).

-- it is missing a proper number lexer (there used to be one, but cumbersome to use, so it was removed in latest commit).
-- the string lexer is ugly as hell
-- it's not idiomatic code for a function based state machine

 ## Lexer